 - Usually costs money

-- Bug fixes and updates depend on the creator
+- Bug fixes and updates depend on the developer

 No comments: